BloomTech-Labs/code-your-dreams-fe/README.md

   - Verify that the member chapter name appears in the header.
   - Verify that the assigned chapter course (as created above) is visible for the user.
 - Click on the course link.
-  - Verify that the course materials are available.
+  - Verify that the course materials appear on the table.
 - Click on both of the course material links.
   - Verify that the links open in a new tab/window in the browser.